≡ Menu

 The good news is…

-That for those who do end up suffering from noticeable symptoms of this disease or are considered to be at an increased risk of some “kind” of more serious cardiovascular disease as a result of this disorder, there are treatment options that will correct this condition.
+For those who do end up suffering from noticeable symptoms of this disease or are considered to be at an increased risk of some “kind” of more serious cardiovascular disease as a result of this disorder, there are treatment options that will correct this condition.

 This also explains…